pythonarcade/arcade/doc/get_started.rst

     :width: 40%
     :class: right-image

-* Drawing -
+* Basic Drawing Commands -
-  `How to Draw with Your Computer <https://learn.arcade.academy/chapters/05_drawing/drawing.html>`_, :ref:`drawing_primitives`
+  See `How to Draw with Your Computer <https://learn.arcade.academy/chapters/05_drawing/drawing.html>`_, :ref:`drawing_primitives`

-  * ShapeElementLists - Basic drawing commands are slow.
-Batch together thousands of drawing commands into one using a `ShapeElementList <arcade.html#arcade.ShapeElementList>`_.
-See examples in :ref:`shape-element-lists`.
+  * ShapeElementLists - Batch together thousands
+    of drawing commands into one using a `ShapeElementList <arcade.html#arcade.ShapeElementList>`_.
+See examples in
+    :ref:`shape-element-lists`.